It’s that time of year that photographers love and dread in equal measure – cherry blossom season.

 This small park in the historic district is a pretty popular place to sit by a fountain and enjoy the outdoors, and it does have a number of pretty flowering trees, but only a couple cherry blossom trees.
 There are some nice stone chess tables and some historic DC architecture around the park as well.
 Dupont Circle Park is a National Park Service managed park so a $50 permit and occasional headaches apply.

 Brookside Gardens also has beautiful cherry blossom trees and many other flowering trees like plum, apricot, magnolias, and quince in bloom.
-This location does require a permit in advance
+This location does require a permit in advance but it is free for groups of less than 10 people.

 This park has a slightly European and is located at the intersection of Maryland Avenue and Massachusetts Avenue in the Capitol Hill neighborhood of Northeast, Washington, D.C.
 A large statue, small playground and city benches dominate the view.
 Typical city park space.
 This is National Park Service land so a minimum $50 permit required from NPS.